Quantum difference equation for Nakajima varieties: Equivariant K-theory of Nakajima varieties and -matrices

-Such an action induces an action of $\bA$ corresponding a Nakajima variety $\cM(\bw)$.
+This action induces an action of $\bA$ on the Nakajima variety $\cM(\bw)$.
 The basic property of the Nakajima varieties is that the set of the $\bA$ fixed points is the product of Nakajima varieties for the same quiver but different framings: